Cefiderocol: Pharmacology

 This means it enters into bacterial cells by binding to iron, which is actively transported into the bacterial cells.
 It was the first siderophore antibiotic to be approved by the U.S. Food and Drug Administration (FDA).
 It bypasses the bacterial porin channels by using the bacteria's own iron-transport system for being transported in.
+Once within the periplasmic space, cefiderocol dissociates from the iron and binds to PBPs, inhibiting peptidoglycan cell wall synthesis.

 Cefiderocol shows high stability against β-lactamases, with a broad spectrum of activity against all classes of carbapenemases, including serine-carbapenemases (class A such as KPC and class D such as OXA-48) and metallo-β-lactamases (class B such as VIM, NDM, and IMP).

+An increasing number of studies are exploring the use of continuous infusion of cefiderocol, including administration via elastomeric pumps.
+It has been demonstrated that 6 g of cefiderocol diluted in 240 mL of saline and administered as a 24-hour continuous infusion using an elastomeric pump in the OPAT setting can achieve aggressive PK/PD targets, providing a proof of concept for its feasibility.

+In vitro activity

+Cefiderocol utilises the iron transport system of the bacteria using the “Trojan horse” mechanism.
+To ensure accurate antibiotic susceptibility testing, cefiderocol requires liquid growth media with low iron levels.
+According to European Committee on Antimicrobial Susceptibility Testing guidelines, broth microdilution should be performed using iron-depleted Mueller-Hinton broth and specific criteria apply for reading and interpreting the results; specifically, trailing should be disregarded and a growth button of less than 1 mm or light turbidity should be considered as growth.